By Markey Read

 When embarking on a new career, networking is key.
 Talk to people in the line of work you are interested in and find out exactly what they do.
 That way you can learn how people in a particular profession spend their days and help you determine whether the job is a good fit.

-Read suggests the best way to find people in a new career area is to reach out to a few contacts in your existing network.
-If your job search is confidential, Read advises to make that abundantly clear up front.
+The best way to find people in a new career area is to reach out to a few contacts in your existing network.
+If your job search is confidential, make that abundantly clear up front.

 Tap into your networks and start with 3 to 5 people that you know right now.
 They might know someone who works in the career area you are interested in exploring.
 You also have to be willing to be vulnerable when talking to people about a job search or career change.
 Sometimes we think we should be born knowing everything and can’t ask for help.

 2. Find Time to Volunteer

 Maybe you’re interested in health care, marketing, or education, but need more experience.
 Volunteering at local organizations is an effective way to develop new skills.
 As long as it’s relevant to the work you are seeking, volunteering can be a practical option for learning transferable skills that you can later show on your résumé.
 Volunteering also demonstrates to potential employers that you’re contributing to the community and honing your existing professional skills.

 If you’re interested in pursuing a new profession, a professional certificate or advanced degree can help you transition.
 Certifications are a good short cut.
 In some fields, certifications can carry more weight than a master’s degree.